 Rachel Barsky is an associate of Narwal Litigation LLP, practicing part-time.
 She graduated from UBC’s Peter A. Allard School of Law in 2012.
 While a student at UBC, she founded UBC’s Law in Medicine group and worked as then-Dean Mary-Anne Bobinski’s research assistant from 2011-2012, focusing on health law.
 In her final year of law school, Ms. Barsky worked as lawyer Joan Rush’s research assistant for the Law Foundation of B.C.-funded report Help!
 Teeth Hurt: Government’s Obligation to Provide Timely Access for Dental Treatment to B.C.
 Adults Who Have Developmental Disabilities: A Legal Analysis.
 She also represented clients in Provincial Court as part of the UBC Law Criminal Clinic, among various other initiatives.

 Ms. Boldt joined Narwal Litigation LLP as an associate after completing her articles with our firm.
 She received her J.D. from the Faculty of Law at Thompson Rivers University (TRU).
 She originally began with us as a Legal Administrative Assistant in February of 2014 and returned as a summer articled student and then an articled student.
 She has been an integral member of our team for many years.

-Jonathan Salamati is an articled student at Narwal Litigation LLP.
-He graduated from UBC’s Peter A. Allard School of Law in 2019.
-Mr. Salamati also holds a Bachelor of Arts from UBC, graduating in 2016, with a major in psychology and a minor in sociology.
+Miranda Gartner is an articled student at Narwal Litigation LLP.
+She graduated from the Peter A. Allard School of Law at the University of British Columbia in May 2020.
+Prior to attending law school, she completed a Bachelor of Arts Honours from the University of Saskatchewan, with a major in Psychology and a minor in Crime, Law and Justice Studies.